PingYangChen/optimalDesignCriteria/README.md

 install.packages("RcppArmadillo")
 ```

-For detailed demonstration of the codes, please find the example in the `exmaple.R` file.
+For detailed demonstration of the codes, please find the example in the `example.R` file.

 ```{r}
 # Import the main function